unepwcmc/ProtectedPlanet/docs/known-issues.md

   was a bare `@store ||=`, memoized for the life of the process.
 Only `reset_all!` cleared it, and that runs solely as the last phase of a *successful* `PortalRelease::Service` run.
-So a direct `Wdpa::Portal::Importer.import`, a failed or partial release, or a second import in the same Sidekiq worker or console left the previous release's cursors in memory, and the next release resumed from them.
+So a direct `Wdpa::Portal::Importer.import`, a failed or partial release, or a second import in the same Ruby process (a console session, the test suite) left the previous release's cursors in memory, and the next release resumed from them.
   Measured with two imports in one process against one seeded row:
   `Jan2026: imported=1, cursor => [1]` then `Feb2026: imported=0, success=false`, still
   reading Jan2026's cursor, with Feb2026's own `stats_json` checkpoints never loaded.
-  **This is a real production failure mode, not just a test artefact** — any worker process that runs more than one import can hit it.
-It surfaced only because the FDW integration tests started running (see CI).
+  **Latent, not an active production failure.** Production runs one release per
+  process: `rake pp:portal:release` calls `PortalRelease::Service` once, and no Sidekiq worker runs imports (checked Sep 2026), so the release id never changes mid-process and the old memoization never bit.
+It affects a Rails console running two imports, a dry run and resume in one session, and the test suite — which is where it surfaced, once the FDW integration tests started running (see CI).
+It would become a production bug the moment imports moved into a long-lived worker, which is why it was worth fixing now rather than documenting.
 The store is now reloaded whenever `ImportRuntimeConfig.release_id` changes, so each release reads its own checkpoints and resume *within* a release still works.
 Pinned by two regression tests in `test/unit/wdpa/portal/checkpoint_test.rb`, which fail against the old code.